Early Decision, Early Action, Regular Decision

 EARLY ACTION (EA) applications are not binding.
 Normally, you may apply to several schools EA and you will receive notification of acceptance earlier than the regular decision pool.
 If you are confident in your application profile/grades, etc. this may be a good option.
 If accepted, an EA applicant can choose to commit to the college immediately, or wait until the spring.
 Under these plans, a student may also apply regular decision to other colleges.

 Be sure to read each college's policies regarding applying Early Action to their school.
-Some schools are restricting the number schools a student may apply EA to (i.e. think Stanford and the Ivy League schools), so be sure you understand their restrictions before choosing how to apply!
+Some schools are restricting the number schools a student may apply EA to (i.e. think Stanford and some of the Ivy League schools), so be sure you understand their restrictions before choosing how to apply!

-*A good question to ask a college rep/admissions is the% of the freshman class that are typically admitted via “early decision/early action”.
+*A good question to ask a college rep/admissions is the % of the freshman class that are typically admitted via “early decision/early action”.

 Regular Decision: This is usually a later application deadline allowing students more time to complete applications.
 Students are often notified in March or the beginning of April of their admission decisions.